pierrebarbera/epa-ng/README.md

 #### Reference Tree Optimization

 When supplying the `-O` (or `--opt-ref-tree`) flag to `EPA-ng`, an initial round of model parameter and tree branch length optimization is performed.
-The best way to circumvent having to do this, is to supply the model parameters, under which the tree was found, directly.
-To this end we support parsing the model file emitted during a successful run of [RAxML-ng]() via the `--model` flag.

 #### Configuring the Heuristic Preplacement